XinFinOrg/Open-Hackathon/README.md

 ## Contacting Us

 Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) and put up your queries.
 We would love to answer your questions.

+You can also join our [Public Slack Group](https://launchpass.com/xinfin-public).
+Enter your E-mail ID and you will get an invite to our slack.